HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 Clark, A. (2013).
 Whatever next?
 Predictive brains, situated agents, and the future of cognitive science. *Behavioral and Brain Sciences*, 36(3), 181–204.

 Clark, A. (2016). *Surfing Uncertainty: Prediction, Action, and the Embodied Mind*.
 Oxford University Press.

+Danan, H. (2025b).
+Abstraction beyond compression: Compositionality as the distinguishing operation. *Working paper*.

+Danan, H. (2025c).
+Abstraction constrained: What the primitive is and is not. *Working paper*.

 Feldman, H., & Friston, K. (2010).
 Attention, uncertainty, and free-energy. *Frontiers in Human Neuroscience*, 4, 215.